sairajbasa/AmazonWebServices/README.md

 To build strong cloud and DevOps skills by practicing AWS services and documenting everything in one place for future reference and interview preparation.

 📂 Folder Structure (Planned)

-Each AWS service will have a separate folder:

 AmazonWebServices/
 │
 ├─ cloudwatch-ec2-logs/